IBM/packer-plugin-ibmcloud/README.md

     Then run `packer init -upgrade examples/build.vpc.centos.pkr.hcl`

     **Note:**
     - Be aware that `packer init` does not work with legacy JSON templates.
 Upgrade your JSON config files to HCL.
-There are some examples of how to do it on `developer/examples` folder.
+You can find examples on how to do it at `developer/examples` folder.
     - Plugin will be installed on `$HOME/.packer.d/plugins`

 2. Create Configuration files and folders